Bone, Joint and Muscle Conditions

 Common sports injuries include heel pain, tendinitis, sprains, strains, fractures, concussions and tears to ligaments in the knee, including the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL) and medial collateral ligament (MCL).

 Sports Physical Therapy

 Physical therapy helps people recover from injuries and prevent further injury.
-The physical therapists at Seattle Children’s have the expertise and state-of-the-art equipment needed to work with young athletes and help them safely return to sports.
-We offer sports physical therapy in Seattle, Bellevue and Federal Way.
+The physical therapists at Seattle Children's have the expertise and state-of-the-art equipment needed to work with young athletes and help them safely return to sports.
+We offer sports physical therapy in Seattle, Bellevue, Federal Way and Mill Creek.
 A referral from your healthcare provider is all you need to make an appointment.

 Read more about sports physical therapy or call 206-987-6400 for more information or to schedule a visit.